StackStorm/st2docs/docs/source/troubleshooting/rest_api_access.rst

 Unable to access REST APIs
 --------------------------

-If you are unable to access the API, please go through the following steps:
+If you are unable to access the API, perform the following steps:

 1. Verify nginx is installed on the |st2| box.
 Based on the OS, commands will be ``sudo apt-cache policy nginx`` or ``sudo yum list installed nginx``.